SainsburyWellcomeCentre/NeuralPlayground/README.md

 ## 3. Project

 Please refere to the Documents/ROADMAP.md to understand the state of the project and get an idea of the direction it is going in.

 #### How to Run

+You will find in the [Examples](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/sehec/models)) files a simple implementation of the models implemented.

 #### How to Run the comparaison board

 ## 4. Contribute